 - are taking a medicine that contains rilpivirine (EDURANT, COMPLERA, ODEFSEY) used to treat HIV-1 (Human Immunodeficiency Virus).

 |What should I tell my doctor before taking pantoprazole sodium?|

 Before taking pantoprazole sodium, tell your doctor if you:

 Tell your doctor about all of the medicines you take, including prescription and non-prescription drugs, vitamins and herbal supplements.
 Pantoprazole sodium may affect how other medicines work, and other medicines may affect how pantoprazole sodium works.

 - have been told that you have low magnesium levels in your blood

 - have any other medical conditions

-- are pregnant, or plan to become pregnant.
-It is not known if pantoprazole sodium will harm your unborn baby.
+- are pregnant or plan to become pregnant.
+Pantoprazole sodium may harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 Pantoprazole sodium may pass into your milk.
 You and your doctor should decide if you will take pantoprazole sodium or breastfeed.
 You should not do both.
 Talk with your doctor about the best way to feed your baby if you take pantoprazole sodium.